Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Operator ; review

 We may regard (\ref{qism}) as the definition of its right hand side.
 So Theorem \ref{qproperties} (2) is obvious.

-Theorem \ref{qproperties} (3) is a consequence of Proposition \ref{disckura} (8) and the compatibility of the family of multisections to this forgetful map.
-See \cite{fukaya:cyc} Section 7 for the detail of this point.
-The proof of Theorem \ref{qproperties} is complete.
+Theorem \ref{qproperties} (3) is a consequence of Proposition \ref{disckura} (8) and the compatibility of CF-perturbations to this forgetful map.
+See \cite[Section 7]{fukaya:cyc} for a detailed explanation of this point.
+The proof of Theorem \ref{qproperties} is now complete.

 \begin{rem} \begin{enumerate} \item For $g_1\otimes \dots \otimes g_{\ell} \in B_{\ell}(\Omega(M))$ and $h_1\otimes \dots \otimes h_k \in B_k(\Omega(L))$ we defined $\frak q_{\ell,k;\beta}(g_1,\dots, g_{\ell},h_1, \dots, h_k)$ by \eqref{defqformula}.
 Thanks to Proposition \ref{disckura} (9) this is invariant under the permutation of $g_1, \dots, g_{\ell}$.
 Thus the operator $\frak q_{\ell,k;\beta}$ descends to the operator